Mental health support and information resources.

 Alcohol and other drugs

-- The Australian Drug Information Network (ADIN) has comprehensive information and a list of resources available across Australia.
+- Alcohol and Drug Foundation has comprehensive information and a list of resources available across Australia.
 Information and advice line – 1300 85 85 84.

 Asylum seekers, refugees or migrants who have experienced torture or trauma

 The Forum of Australian Services for Survivors of Torture and Trauma (FASST) has a list of agencies across Australia that provide support, advocacy and treatment.